Antique (province): Mineral resources

 Antique has deposits of metallic and non-metallic mineral resources.
-The metallic mineral resources include copper, gold, chromite, pyrite, iron, manganese and ferro alloy and limestone.
+The metallic mineral resources include copper, gold, chromite, pyrite, iron, manganese and ferro alloys and limestone.
 Copper deposits in Barbaza and San Remigio are estimated to have a volume of 36,255 metric tons and 59,445 metric tons respectively.
 Pyrite deposits in Valderrama and Sibalom are estimated at 120,000 metric tons while limestone deposits in Culasi are estimated at 30 billion metric tons.

 The Mines and Geo-Sciences Bureau (MGB) confirms the presence of gold in Mt.
 Dumara, Laua-an extending as far as Lumboyan, Barbaza.
-An analysis conducted in ore deposits indicated that 39.75 grams of gold can be found in a metric ton of ore.
+An analysis conducted on ore deposits indicated that 39.75 grams of gold could be found in a metric ton of ore.
 Non-metallic deposits include sulfides, clay, sulfur, oil and gemstones.
 Marble deposits are estimated at 1.8 billion metric tons in Libertad, and 2.3 billion metric tons in Pandan.
 Coal reserves in Caluya are estimated to be 1.6 million metric tons.

-An indication of oil deposit was recently discovered at Maniguin Island in Culasi.
+An indication of oil deposits was recently discovered at Maniguin Island in Culasi.

 Tourism

 The whole stretch of coastal areas in Antique is suited for scuba diving.
 Starting from the southern town of Antique tourists can drop by Sira-an Hot Spring, claimed to be a medical spring.
-The next destination is the capital town San Jose de Buenavista passing by Malandog Marker, site of the first Malayan Settlement and the newly constructed Marina Bay.
+The next destination is the capital town of San Jose de Buenavista passing by Malandog Marker, site of the first Malayan Settlement and the newly constructed Marina Bay.
 Tourism amenities like restaurants, two shopping malls, pasalubong centers, accommodations and beach resorts are present.
 Rafflesia, the largest flower in the world, can be found in Sibalom Natural Park.
 In the municipalities of Patnongon and Laua-an, tourists interested in traditional methods can visit muscovado mills and watch how muscovado sugar is processed.
 Products made with muscovado are also available; Laua-an is noted for its long butong-butong (a candy made with muscovado sugar).
 Tibiao has the kawa bath, Bugtong Bato Falls and the Fish SPA.
 From Culasi, Mount Madja-as can be seen, the "Mount Olympus" of Antique.
 Sebaste has the Igpasungaw Falls, the Sebaste Inland Resort and the most visited Saint Blaise Church, where devotees of St. Blaise make a pilgrimage every year during the annual fiesta, Pandan has Malumpati Health Spring and Bugang River—declared as the cleanest body of water in the whole country by the Gawad Pangulo sa Kapaligiran—where rafting and river boating can be experienced.
 This is the most developed tourism area with a tour package.
 Libertad is known for its bariw mat and bag weaving.
-San Remigio is recently tagged as summer capital of the province with cool weather to enjoy and a strawberry farm.
+San Remigio was recently tagged as the summer capital of the province with cool weather to enjoy and a strawberry farm.